South African elephant conservation: Two volunteers in Southern Africa's savannah

 African elephant volunteer programs

-Volunteer work with elephants in Africa: As a volunteer in our elephant project in Namibia, you are actively involved in mitigating the human-wildlife-conflict in the country's impressive Damaraland by creating a balance which meets the needs of both humans and animals.
-You support locals in building protective walls around their wells and make new water sources accessible for the native elephants – important steps to help contain the human-elephant-conflict.
+As a Volunteer in our Elephant Project in Namibia, you are actively involved in mitigating the human-wildlife-conflict in the country's impressive Damaraland by creating a balance which meets the needs of both humans and animals.
+You support locals in building protective walls around their wells and in making new water sources accessible to native elephants – important steps to help contain the human-elephant-conflict.
 Furthermore, you monitor the elephants to collect data about their movement patterns and way of living.
-This way you gain interesting insights, useful for developing specific conservation strategies for elephants.
+This way, you gain interesting insights, helpful in developing specific conservation strategies for elephants.

-African elephant conservation in an elephant sanctuary: Another way to help endangered elephants in Africa is to volunteer with orphaned elephants as an elephant sanctuary volunteer in Zambia.
-You can either become active in an Elephant Nursery near Lusaka which ensures 24/7 care of orphaned elephants – or support the animals' release process in awe-inspiring Kafue National Park.
-Both of them are outstanding opportunities to gain insight into real species conservation.
+Another way to help endangered elephants in Africa is to volunteer at our Species Conservation Project with orphaned elephants as an elephant sanctuary volunteer in Zambia.
+You can either become active in an Elephant Nursery near Lusaka, which ensures 24/7 care of orphaned elephants, or support the animals' release process in awe-inspiring Kafue National Park.
+Both of them are outstanding opportunities to gain insight into real species conservation – you can also combine them.

 Volunteer work with elephants: Elephants surrounding a waterhole in Southern Africa